ds4all/ds4all.github.io/index.md

 # Data Science for All
 ### *Atlanta University Center Data Science Initiative*

 The Atlanta University Center (AUC) is comprised of 4 HBCUs: Spelman College, Morehouse College, Clark Atlanta University and The Morehouse School of Medicine.
-DS4ALL is a common introductory data science course design with zero pre-requisites.
+DS4ALL is a common introductory data science course designed with zero pre-requisites.

 The overarching impetus for the course is the realization that, in an increasingly data-driven world, student competitiveness in the upcoming decades will require that every student, regardless of his or her chosen area of specialization, will need the capacity to